+Free Food & Drink

+Call the Bingo Hotline 301-277-1670

-Kliman's Artwork Coming to New Deal Ted Kliman's paintings and drawings will be exhibited at the New Deal Café beginning September 30 on through October.
+Kliman's Artwork Coming to New Deal

+Ted Kliman's paintings and drawings will be exhibited at the New Deal Café beginning September 30 on through October.
 Kliman's "Mysteries and Meditations," a large body of works consisting of large black and white oil paintings, newer smaller paintings on paper and Conte crayon/charcoal drawings have most recently been exhibited at Harmony Hall Regional Center and the U.S. District Courthouse in Greenbelt.
 Many of the large works, representing 12 years of dedication to this series, have been exhibited across the U.S. in various venues.
 Often asked what is his inspiration, Kliman replies, "I didn't set out to make these paintings but as happens so often in art, things occur accidentally."
 Here, "I was embarking on fusion of realism and conceptualism."

 Provoked by the inconceivable horror of the Holocaust, Kliman says that ". . . grief and suffering are universal.
 I feel these paintings are symbolic and identifiable for people of all religions and cultures."
-Ori Soltes, professor of art and religion at Georgetown University, has said that these paintings "convey the emotional content of memory . they take on the contours a difficult artistic path: the of figures . . . which are eerily absent."
-Reception A public reception will be held at the Café on Sunday, October 7 from 7 to 9 p.m.
-'Mysteries and Meditations" exhibit is sponsored by Friends of New Deal Café Arts with support from Prince George's County.
+Ori Soltes, professor

+Kliman replies, "I didn't set out to make these paintings but as happens so often in art, things occur accidentally."
+Here, "I was embarking on a difficult artistic path: the fusion of realism and concep- Reception A public reception will be held at the Café on Sunday, October 7 from 7 to 9 p.m.
+"Mysteries and Meditations" exhibit is sponsored by Friends of New Deal Café Arts with support from Prince George's County.
 Even more local arts events on pages 8 and 12.